juniorsundarCasual/TGT/vault/volume-3.chapter-173.md

 Another punch landed in the same location, eliciting a pained groan from the black-robed teen.

-"I wouldn't need to recruit more members from the Outer division if you had done a better job.
+"I wouldn't need to recruit more members from the Outer Division if you had done a better job.
 Are you satisfied with doing the bare minimum?"
 The question was followed by a kick toward the black-robed teen, who was in the fetal position.
 "If you want to attract the attention of your superiors, you need to go above and beyond.
 What I gave you was a test."

 "Fucking Outer trash!
 Get this through your head.
 This is how cultivation works.
 It's all about gaining benefits when possible," the white-robed teen bellowed maniacally.
 "If you want to get ahead, you need to step over a few heads in the process.
-Do you think every piece of shit entering the Outer division gets to enter the Inner division?"
+Do you think every piece of shit entering the Outer Division gets to enter the Inner Division?"

 "Do you think this is unfair?"
 The boy asked sarcastically.